We’re Here to Help

-It is a fundamental principle of financial aid that the student’s first resource must be his or her own earning capacity followed by the income and assets of his or her immediate family.
+It is a fundamental principle of financial aid that students’ first resource must be their own earning capacity, followed by the income and assets of their immediate family.

 - Merrimack’s institutional funding is awarded based on academic performance and demonstrated financial need.

-- Every student who completes the FAFSA is offered self help assistance in the form of a federal student loan and, possibly, work study (federal need based or college employment.)
+- Every student who completes the FAFSA is offered self-help assistance in the form of a federal student loan and, possibly, work-study (federal need-based or college employment.)

-Applicants will be notified of the information that they need to submit in order to complete this process.
-If the information originally provided is changed, the original award may be adjusted and a revised financial aid notification will be sent.
+Applicants will be notified of the information they need to submit in order to complete this process.
+If the information originally provided is changed, the original award may be adjusted, and a revised financial aid notification will be sent.